rotundasoftware/cartero/README.md

 The Cartero Grunt Task also takes options that allow you to call arbitrary preprocessing and minification tasks (to compile .scss, uglify JavaScript, etc.).
 See the [reference section](#reference) for a complete list of options for the Cartero task.

 Once you have configured the Cartero Grunt Task, you need to configure the Hook in your web framework.
 As of this writing there is only a Hook available for Node.js / Express, which is implemented as Express middleware.
+Install the middleware:

 	npm install cartero-express-hook

-Just `use` the middleware, passing it the absolute path of your project directory (i.e. the `projectDir` option from the gruntfile configuration).
+Then `use` it, passing it the absolute path of your project directory (i.e. the `projectDir` option from the gruntfile configuration).

 ```javascript
 // app.js